Skip to main content

 Update the Server Name

 In the Server Name field, type the new display name for your server.
-This name is used throughout the control panel to identify this VPS and does not affect the server’s actual hostname.Choose a name that helps you quickly identify the server’s purpose — for example: production-web, dev-environment, or minecraft-server.
+This name is what you see throughout the control panel — on the server list, the Overview page, and in navigation.Pick a name that instantly tells you what the server is for.
+Some examples:

 4